AUTOMATIC1111/stable-diffusion-webui/Features.md

 options are ones that are required at startup.

 # Filenames format
-The `Images filename pattern` field in the UI option allows customization of generated txt2img and img2img images filenames.
+The `Images filename pattern` field in the Settings tab allows customization of generated txt2img and img2img images filenames.
 This pattern defines the generation parameters you want to include in filenames, and their order.
 Here are the supported tags:

 `[steps], [cfg], [prompt], [prompt_spaces], [width], [height], [sampler], [seed], [model_hash], [prompt_words], [date].`